- EAT + SLEEP

 From unmatched outdoor adventure to family-friendly fun, Rock Springs and Green River are filled with one-of-a-kind local experiences just off of I-80 in Southwest Wyoming.
-Whether you’re passing through to the state’s famed National Parks to the north or visiting Sweetwater County’s majestic Flaming Gorge National Recreation Area to the south, there are plenty of reasons to exit at exit 107!
+Whether you’re passing through to the state’s famed National Parks to the north or visiting Sweetwater County’s majestic Flaming Gorge National Recreation Area to the south, there are plenty of reasons to exit at exits 89-122!
 Here are the top seven:

 Discover the mighty Green River and its namesake town in Sweetwater County.
 Located along the banks of the river is Expedition Island and the Green River Whitewater Park and Tubing Channel.
-Visitors and locals alike can cool off in the summer months by kayaking, tubing or simply wading in the waters.
+Visitors and locals alike can cool off in the summer months and into early fall by kayaking, tubing or simply wading in the waters.
 Watersport rentals are available at White Mountain Lumber & Rental in Green River.
+When the weather cools down, Expedition Island is perfect for afternoon picnics or sunset strolls along the Greenbelt Pathway.

 Some of the best parts of a road trip are the stops you make along the way.
 Just south of Rock Springs and Green River, explore the outdoor oasis known as Flaming Gorge Country.
 Setup camp for a night at one of the many lakeside campgrounds such as the Firehole Canyon Campground, just 30 miles from Rock Springs.
 Experience unrivaled stargazing, fishing, boating, hiking and more in the national recreation area.